godotengine/godot-docs/tutorials/3d/using_multi_mesh_instance.rst

 One node is used as the target, the mesh that you want to place multiple meshes on.
 In the tree example, this would be the landscape.

-Another node is used as the source, the mesh that you want to have duplicated.
+The other node is used as the source, the mesh that you want to have duplicated.
-In the tree case, this would be the tree.
+In the tree case, this would be the tree itself.

 In our example, we would use a :ref:`Node <class_Node>` as the root node of the scene.
 Your scene tree would look like this:

 .. image:: img/multimesh_scene_tree.png

-.. note:: For simplification purposes, this tutorial uses built-in primitives.
+.. note:: For simplicity's sake, this tutorial uses built-in primitives.

 Now you have everything ready.
 Select the MultiMeshInstance node and look at the toolbar, you should see an extra button called ``MultiMesh`` next to ``View``.